docker-hy/docker-hy.github.io/data/getting-started.md

 <img src="./img/incomplete_course.png">

-After that, ensure that the application has the message "Course marked as completed" and the date.
+After that, double-check that the application has the message "Course marked as completed" and the date.
+If the date is not visible, we have not been notified.

 <img src="./img/completed_course.png">